LGBTQ rights in Laos: Culture, events and media

-Gay foreigners visiting Laos in the 1990s sometimes reported the existence of a taboo associated with foreigners that made it hard to interact with Laotians, except discreetly at night.
-The Government of Laos has blocked access to LGBT themed webpages in the past and discussions about LGBT issues in the media are "rare", beyond transsexuals who are visible in the culture as entertainment.
-It does generally tolerate, or simply ignore, LGBT people unless they campaign for LGBT rights or are judged to be too publicly "immodest or indecent".
+Gay foreigners visiting Laos in the 1990s sometimes reported a taboo associated with foreigners that made it hard to interact with Laotians, except discreetly at night.
+The Government of Laos has blocked access to LGBTQ themed webpages in the past and discussions about LGBTQ issues in the media are "rare", beyond transsexuals who are visible in the culture as entertainment.
+It does generally tolerate, or simply ignore, LGBTQ people unless they campaign for LGBTQ rights or are judged to be too publicly "immodest or indecent".
 In 2014, a decree was issued prohibiting criticism of all government policies.

-The first public LGBT Pride in Laos was held in June 2012 on the sports field of the U.S. embassy in Vientiane, with 100 participants; the guests of honor were U.S. Ambassador to Laos Karen Stewart and Dr. Bounpheng Philavong, director of the Center for HIV/AIDS/STI (CHAS) at the Lao Ministry of Health.
+The first public LGBT Pride in Laos was held in June 2012 on the sports field of the U.S. embassy in Vientiane, with 100 participants; the guests of honor were U.S. Ambassador to Laos Karen Stewart and Bounpheng Philavong, director of the Center for HIV/AIDS/STI (CHAS) at the Lao Ministry of Health.
 The event was organized by Laotian and intergovernmental organizations, including the Purple Sky Network, Lao Positive Health Association, Population Services International, the Burnet Institute, Family Health International, the Vientiane Youth Center for Health and Development, and UNFPA.

 In 2015, Proud to be Us Laos marked the first International Day Against Homophobia, Transphobia and Biphobia (IDAHOT) in Laos with support from the European Union.
 Lattavanh Sengdala became the first transgender advocate to appear on national television speaking of her experience as a trans woman in Laos.
 The IDAHOT celebration was reported on Lao National Television, a governmental TV channel.
 In 2016, the European Union supported the organising of the second IDAHOT celebration, where more diplomatic and civil society partners participated.
-Proud to be Us Laos partnered with one of the UK's leading LGBT rights organisation, Stonewall.
+Proud to be Us Laos partnered with one of the UK's leading LGBTQ rights organisations, Stonewall.

 In 2017, the British, Australian, American and Canadian embassies, in partnership with Proud to be Us Laos, hosted a reception in Vientiane.
 Chargé d'Affairs of the Canadian Embassy Lee-Anne Hermann said, "Today, let us unite in this global celebration of diversity and community.
 A coming together to share experiences and stories to deepen our understanding and appreciation of LGBTI persons and their contributions to society."
 The event was attended by some representatives from the Lao Ministry of Foreign Affairs.